-Investing in the companies that will be offered on our Site is very different than investing in the public stock market.
+Investing in the companies offered on our Site is very different from investing in the public stock market.
 The companies at our Site are likely to be small, with limited or no track records and little profits, if any.

-Do I understand the business the company is conducting?
-Do I understand how the company can make money?
+- Do I understand the business the company is conducting?
+Do I know how the company can make money?

 Only if you can truthfully answer “Yes” to all those questions should you invest.

 These definitions apply throughout this Investor Education Package:

 Site – Our Internet site is located at www.invown.com.

 Platform – Another word we use to refer to our Internet site.